 Unit Linked Insurance Plan (ULIP):

-Along with this, tax benefits and additional deductions can provide a great way of a savings-investment plan for any middle-class individuals.
+Along with this, tax benefits and additional deductions can provide a great way of a savings-investment plan for any middle-class individual.
 A better return providing assets with double tax benefits and safety for life is the best option available.
 The only drawback under this asset class is that it has a lock-in period of 5 years.
-Hence, it is a pure long term asset.
+Hence, it is a pure long-term asset.

 Pradhan Manthri Vaya Vandana Yojana (PMVVY):

 A LIC-linked investment opportunity specifically designed for aged individuals, senior citizens in India can invest in this investment option and expect an annual interest of 7% – 8.5%.
 The uniqueness of this scheme is that it accepts a lump sum investment to be made that ranges from Rs.
 1.5 lakh to over Rs.
 7.5 lakh.
 Likewise, a regular interest income can vary from Rs.
 1k to Rs.
 5k per month.
 The subscribers will get an assured pension based on a guaranteed rate of return of 8% per annum, receivable monthly.